mathiasdonoso/uni/README.md

 ## Warning :warning:
 This project is a work in progress (WIP).

 This project exists to support my personal workflows and learning goals.
-Design decisions, features, and defaults are intentionally optimized for these use cases and not for general adoption.
+Design decisions, features and defaults are intentionally optimized for these use cases and not for general adoption.

 At this stage:
 - APIs, configuration formats and behavior may change without notice